Why Coaches Need Custom Websites vs Templates

 Templates cannot account for this.
 They are built for averages.
 Averages are mediocre.

 I remember a coach named Diane.
 She specialized in "financial healing for women who grew up in scarcity."
 Specific, right?
 Painfully specific.
-She tried three different templates before calling me.
+She tried multiple different templates before calling me.
 Each one forced her story into preset sections.
 Her journey from debt to freedom?
 Crammed into a tiny "About" page box.
 Her unique methodology?
 Squished into a generic "How It Works" template.

 We started over.